porquesammy/Calculator/README.md

 Drawn in sketch and layed out mostly with flexbox.

-Functionality is mostly taking advantage of eval function.
+Functionality is mostly taking advantage of eval method.

 -Still testing edge cases looking for errors.